9 Reasons To Consider A Healthy Detox Diet & Exactly What To Eat

 "The key becomes figuring out how to enhance your body's capacity to detoxify and get rid of waste while minimizing your exposure to toxins," Hyman said.

-While we can’t necessarily control the world around us or our exposure to all pollutants and chemicals, we can make strategic dietary changes that may help counter their effects by supporting the liver, reducing inflammation, healing the gut, balancing blood sugar, and lightening our overall toxic load.
+Although we can't always control the world around us or our exposure to all pollutants and chemicals, we can make strategic dietary changes that can help counter their effects by supporting the liver, healing the gut, maintaining healthy blood sugar, and lightening our overall toxic load.
 This, in broad terms, is what a healthy detox diet should do.

-Of course, some of these could also be signs that you're sleep deprived or dealing with another health condition, so be sure to consult a your healthcare provider if you're concerned (find a functional practitioner in your area here).
+Of course, some of these could also be signs that you are sleep-deprived or dealing with another health condition, so be sure to consult your health care provider if you're concerned.

-Since there’s no official definition of "detox diet," the suggestions and foods below should be considered a framework that can be customized based on your specific needs and preferences rather than a set of strict rules.
+Since there is no official definition of "detox diet," the suggestions and foods below should be considered to be a framework that can be customized based on your specific needs and preferences rather than a set of strict rules:

 Step 1: Start with a strong, whole-foods-based diet.